samuelraj-dev/research-rit/README.md

 # Package Manager Information

 - I'm using `pnpm` as the package manager for this project.
+- use `npm i -g pnpm` to install it.
-- use `pnpm i` to install the dependencies in both frontend and backend.
+- use `pnpm i` to install the dependencies from `package.json` in both frontend and backend.
+This will install all dependencies of the project to the `node_modules` folder
 - use `pnpm add <your_package_name>` to install packages.
 - use `pnpm dev` to start the development server.